 Country specific emission factors can be used under the Tier 2 approach.
 In cases where data providers have access to more accurate country specific emission factors, these should be submitted to the competent authority for review as per section 9.1.

-The Tier 3 methodology does not make use of emission factors but instead uses parameters such as the carbon content of the actual fuel combusted.
+The Tier 3 methodology does not make use of emission factors but instead uses parameters as found in the template in https://ghgreporting-public.environment.gov.za.